bgroff/kala-app/docs/user/projects.rst

 Once you have selected a Project to work on from the Projects Page, you will be taken to the Project page.
 This is where you can interact with the Project's resources.
-In the Documents tab, you can **upload** a new Document by choosing the file to upload, the giving the file a description.
+In the Documents tab, you can **upload** a new Document by choosing the file to upload, the giving the file a description, and optionally add document specific tags.
 Once you have done this, you can click the "Upload Document" button to upload the new Document.

 .. image:: _imgs/new_document.png